MongoEngine/mongoengine/docs/guide/querying.rst

 Getting related data
 --------------------

-When iterating the results of :class:`~mongoengine.ListField` or :class:`~mongoengine.DictField` we automatically dereference any :class:`~pymongo.dbref.DBRef` objects as efficiently as possible, reducing the number the queries to mongo.
+When iterating the results of :class:`~mongoengine.fields.ListField` or :class:`~mongoengine.fields.DictField` we automatically dereference any :class:`~pymongo.dbref.DBRef` objects as efficiently as possible, reducing the number the queries to mongo.

-There are times when that efficiency is not enough, documents that have :class:`~mongoengine.ReferenceField` objects or :class:`~mongoengine.GenericReferenceField` objects at the top level are expensive as the number of queries to MongoDB can quickly rise.
+There are times when that efficiency is not enough, documents that have :class:`~mongoengine.fields.ReferenceField` objects or :class:`~mongoengine.fields.GenericReferenceField` objects at the top level are expensive as the number of queries to MongoDB can quickly rise.

 To limit the number of queries use